ptsteadman/notebook/essays/gray-man-style.md

 It has become normal for people everywhere on the political spectrum to talk of impending collapse.
-The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles still serve as gateways into the culture.
+The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles may still serve as gateways into the culture.
 [25]

-I think that these trends will eventually meet somewhere, informed by cypherpunk and anarcho-primitivism.
-As everything sloughs into the mainstream, people will begin to restrain themselves, becoming gray.
+These trends will eventually meet somewhere, informed by cypherpunk and anarcho-primitivism.
+As everything sloughs into the mainstream, people will begin to restrain themselves, going gray.
 They will want to just barely hint at their hidden skills and intent, and be ready to move.

 ---